jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step1.md

 ##### Workflow of components interaction:
 mongo *→ connects to →* mongod

+As [mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod) is the database process, we can see its status as follows:
+`systemctl status mongod`{{execute}}

+---
 Over the course, all contents and structure
 This is some text.